Azure-Samples/dab-entraid-auth/README.md

 ],
 ```

-if you have set your Entra ID application to have App Roles, like in the following screenshot, for example:
+If you have set your Entra ID application to have App Roles, as shown in the following screenshot, for example:

 ![App Roles](./_assets/19-app-roles.png)

-and you have associated a user to a role
+and you have associated a user with a role,

 ![User Role Association](./_assets/19-app-roles.png)

-you can then use that role in order to have an even more granular control over who can access to your API endpoints.
-In the following example users in the `ConfAdmin` role will be able to perform any CRUD action on `Session` endpoint:
+you can then use that role to have even more granular control over who can access your API endpoints.
+In the following example, users in the `ConfAdmin` role will be able to perform any CRUD action on the `Session` endpoint:

 ```json
 "permissions": [